dashkite/joy/docs/reference/function/identity.md

 ## Description

 Named for the mathematical concept of [identity][identity]. `identity` returns the first argument you provide it, unaltered.
-This [no operation][no operation] is a fundamental building block of functional composition.
+This is the functional version of a [no operation][no operation].
 Use it as a default, a fallback, or even just as a placeholder for in-progress code.

 !!!
 Primary Point of Interest
 The return `value` is the arugment `value`.
 That is, even when passing an object to `identity`, the return `value` is [strictly equal][strictly equal] to the argument `value`.